lorenzoridolfi/reproduce_porto_winner_solution/readme.md

 - To fine tune the LR of the network training the DAE, I made the program "keras_refine_dae.py" to play with different learning rates.
 As Keras was already automatically saving the network with better performance (lower loss), the learning process could be interrupted anytime to resume with a different learning rate.
 At the end, I was adjusting the learning rate manually, going as low as 0.00000001.

 - The new DAE is already generated.
 I got an mse error of 0.0085972559289 in the NN.
-I believe it's a very low mse error, that's consistent with a mapping from data with some error to the original data.
-This low error gives me a little bit of confidence that the DAE mapping is ok.
+I believe it's a very low mse error, that's consistent with a mapping from data with some noise to the original data.
+This low error gives me a little bit of confidence that the DAE mapping probably is ok.

 - Now I'm performing the hyper-parameter search for the second NN.
 I'm tuning LR, dropout rates, batch size, L2 regulation and the activation function for the first layer.
 That's the part I'm not so confident, as the results are pretty different and with lower scores.
 One of the biggest contributors, IMHO, for the difference between my results and the winner's is the L2 regulation.
 The winner solution uses 0.05, which is a pretty high amount for Keras.
 I hope hyperopt will find a good combination of parameters, but the results so far are not so brilliant.